isomerpages/np-infosite/_notebook/Models for Purchases.md

 </table>
 <h4><strong>Why should I purchase my notebook from the authorised suppliers?</strong></h4>
 <p>The Polytechnic has identified several approved suppliers who will sell
-Notebook computers on the campus at reasonable prices.
-You are strongly encouraged to buy your Notebook computer from these suppliers because you will enjoy 3 key advantages:
+notebook computers on the campus at reasonable prices.
+You are strongly encouraged to buy your notebook from these suppliers because you will enjoy 3 key advantages:
 <br>
 </p>
 <p><strong>Advantage #1 : Collective Consumer Protection <br></strong>The